unparalleled-js/docs-1/connectors/mssql/best-practices.md

 **Unique keys**
 1. An auto incrementing unique integer key should be present in the table that can act as your unique key.
 In most cases where your table's `primary` key is set to be auto incrementing, this is usable.
 2. When this is not the case, one of two solutions can be implemented
-  * Finding a existing key that can act as a proxy which is an integer, unique and auto incrementing
+  * Finding an existing key that can act as a proxy which is an integer, unique and auto incrementing
   * Creating a new auto incrementing unique integer key

 > <details><summary><b>How to create a new auto incrementing key</b></summary>
 >
-> 1. Make sure no other column has been declared as an `IDENTITY` column in your table. (if this has been done so, you may use that directly as your unique interger key
+> 1. Make sure no other column has been declared as an `IDENTITY` column in your table. (if this has been done so, you may use that directly as your unique integer key
 > 2. Enter the following commands to create an new `IDENTITY` column
 > ```sql
 > ALTER TABLE yourTable